parflow/parflow/docs/user_manual/pfsystem.rst

 the output from a single node; before attempting using them you should undistribute them.

-Since the input file is a TCL script run it using TCL:
+Since the input file is a TCL script run it using the TCL shell or command intepreter:

 .. container:: list